pedrolino25/streamio-infra/README.md

 ---

-### Get Signed Cookies
+### Get Signed URL

-Get CloudFront signed cookies for secure video playback.
-Cookies allow access to all HLS content under the project path.
+Get CloudFront signed URL parameters for secure video playback.
+The signed URL uses a wildcard policy that authorizes access to all HLS content under the project path.

-**Endpoint:** `POST /signed-cookies`
+**Endpoint:** `POST /signed-url`

 **Headers:**